huxinche/UC-2-code/README.md

 Our UI code is under VehicleDetailNew.

-And I also up load what I wirte on your code under ShowAndSearchUI.
+And I also upload what I wirte on your code under ShowAndSearchUI.